bennettkahn/CandC_Git_Event/README.md

 # CandC_Git_Event
-Cookies &amp; Code Intro To GitHub Event Repo
-Create a GitHub Account.
+Cookies &amp; Code Intro To GitHub Event Repo &amp;Create a GitHub Account.
-Check to see if git is properly installed git – version
+Check to see if git &amp;is properly installed git – version
 Install Git
 Mac: Git is already accessible via your terminal